wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.6 =
+- Added a new feature to prevent image hot-linking.
+(See the "Prevent Hotlinks" tab in the firewall menu)
+- Added a check in the Rename Login Page feature to prevent people from setting the slug to "wp-admin"
+- Fixed a small bug with Login Lockdown feature.

 = 3.5.1 =
 - Fixed a bug where the cookie-based brute force directives were not being deleted from the .htaccess file when the Rename Login Page feature was being activated.